sccn/sccn.github.io/tutorials/I.1_Loading_Data_in_EEGLAB.md

 ------------------------------------

 First download [EEGLAB](http://sccn.ucsd.edu/eeglab/install.html)
-which contains the tutorial dataset contained in the _sample_data_ folder.
+which contains the tutorial dataset in the _sample_data_ subfolder of the EEGLAB distribution.
 When you uncompress EEGLAB you will obtain a folder named "eeglabxxxx" (note: current version number 'xxxx' will vary).